01 of 21

-A couple of sheets will turn a sturdy dinner table into a children's hammock like this idea by Cathe Lijne.
-To do this, she wrapped two sheets (one for each child) under the table and tied on top.Continue to 14 of 21 below.
+A couple of sheets will turn a sturdy dinner table into a pair of children's hammocks, as in this example by Cathe Lijne.
+To do this, she wrapped two long sheets (one for each child) under the table and tied the ends on top.Continue to 14 of 21 below.

 14 of 21

-Here a hammock chair doubles as a book nook says Lotte Dierckx for her boyfriend.
+Here, a hammock chair doubles as a book nook for her boyfriend, says Lotte Dierckx.
 In case you're wondering, he's reading Harry Potter and the Cursed Child.Continue to 15 of 21 below.

 15 of 21